Our top pick for

 Valuing Devon Energy Corporation stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of Devon Energy Corporation's overall performance.
 However, analysts commonly use some key metrics to help gauge the value of a stock.

-Devon Energy Corporation's EBITDA (earnings before interest, taxes, depreciation and amortisation) is USD$1.9 billion.
+Devon Energy Corporation's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $930 million.

 The EBITDA is a measure of a Devon Energy Corporation's overall financial performance and is widely used to measure a its profitability.